 It only took me a moment to stuff the rest of my belongings into my backpack.
 By the time I reached the hanger that held our mermaid, she seemed to be in a highly agitated state which had the on-

 “Lieutenant, she can breathe air, and she won’t be out of water long enough to worry about her skin drying out.
 Just put her in the back of a jeep,” I said.

 I think we need a demonstration, I thought to myself.
 They need to know you can operate their equipment.
 “That is not going to be a problem,” I said as I walked over to the tank and tapped on it.
 “You can get out now.”
 A few seconds later the mermaid was out of the water, on the platform, and pushing the down button on the scissor lift on the other end of the tank.

 It was a joyful reunion.
 I could not take my eyes off our rescuer as she was more beautiful than I remembered her.
 As strong as she appeared I could feel her fear.

-“Once I am safely back in the water you will get your submarine back,” the mermaid queen replied.
+“You will get your submarine back once I am safely back in the water,” the mermaid queen replied.

 “And the crew?”

 “They are unharmed for the moment and because our sister is well and you have cooperated, if somewhat reluctantly, I will return them to you at this time as a sign of our good faith.”